golang/vscode-go/docs/settings.md

 ### `go.testEnvVars`

 Environment variables that will be passed to the process that runs the Go tests
+### `go.testExplorer.alwaysRunBenchmarks`

+Run benchmarks when running all tests in a file or folder.

+Default: `false`
-### `go.testExplorerConcatenateMessages`
+### `go.testExplorer.concatenateMessages`

-If true, test log messages associated with a given location will be shown as a single message.
+Concatenate all test log messages for a given location into a single message.

 Default: `true`
-### `go.testExplorerPackages`
+### `go.testExplorer.packageDisplayMode`

-Control whether packages in the test explorer are presented flat or nested.<br/>
+Present packages in the test explorer flat or nested.<br/>
 Allowed Options: `flat`, `nested`

 Default: `"flat"`
-### `go.testExplorerRunBenchmarks`

-Include benchmarks when running all tests in a group.

-Default: `false`
-### `go.testExplorerSetDynamicSubtestRange`
+### `go.testExplorer.showDynamicSubtestsInEditor`

-If true, the source location of dynamically discovered subtests will be set to the source location of the containing function
+Set the source location of dynamically discovered subtests to the location of the containing function.
+As a result, dynamically discovered subtests will be added to the gutter test widget of the containing function.

 Default: `false`
 ### `go.testFlags`